 These often reflect different disciplinary lenses and types of field engagement, depending on the course.

-Cities as field sites for movement, infrastructure, public space, informal economies, planning, and social change.
+Cities as field sites for startup ecosystems, infrastructure, public space, consumer economies, informal systems, planning and social change.

 Food, trade, and supply chains